ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/deploy_django_application.md

     }
 }
 ```
-Replace the HOST IP address with the IP address of your machine in the section above.
+Replace the HOST IP address with the IP address of your machine or `localhost` in the section above.

 Now you need to create the database and its user with the above data.
 Type the following command to enter the PostgreSQL prompt